selbitschka/zfs-backup-pve/README.md

   --decrypt                      By default encrypted source datasets are send in raw format using send option '-w'.
                                  This options disables that and sends encrypted (mounted) datasets in plain.
   --no-holds                     Do not put hold tag on snapshots created by this tool.
+  --no-holds-dest                Do not put hold tag on destination snapshots.
   --only-if        [command]     Command or script to check preconditions, if command fails backup is not started.
                                  Examples:
                                  check IP: [[ \"\$(ip -4 addr show wlp5s0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}')\" =~ 192\.168\.2.* ]]